Refrigeration Gas Chlorodifluoro Methane Type CFM 22 (R - 22) as per IS 5610:1983

 Office Of Dg (aero)

-Office Of Dg ( Ns & M)
+Office Of Dg ( Med & Cos)

 Key insights about Defence Research & Development Department tender market

-Defence Research & Development Department has approximately 510 active tenders available for bidding.
+Defence Research & Development Department has approximately 576 active tenders available for bidding.
 These opportunities are published across various e-procurement platforms including the Central Public Procurement Portal (CPPP) and Government e-Marketplace (GeM).
 New tenders are added regularly, so it's recommended to check the platforms frequently or set up alerts for the latest opportunities.

 Defence Research & Development Department primarily conducts procurement through the Central Public Procurement Portal (CPPP) and the Government e-Marketplace (GeM).
 Some tenders may also be published on state-specific e-procurement portals and the Defence Research & Development Department official website.
-It's important to regularly monitor these platforms and register on them to access tender documents and participate in the bidding process.

 To register as a vendor for Defence Research & Development Department tenders, you need to: 1) Create an account on relevant e-procurement portals (CPPP, GeM), 2) Complete your vendor profile with company details, 3) Upload required documents (GST registration, PAN, certificates), 4) Obtain digital signature certificate (DSC), 5) Complete any Defence Research & Development Department-specific registration requirements.
-Ensure all certifications and licenses relevant to your business are valid and up to date.

 Common documents required include: GST registration certificate, PAN card, company incorporation certificate, digital signature certificate (DSC), bank solvency certificate, EMD payment proof, experience certificates from previous projects, audited financial statements (last 3 years), and technical qualification documents.
-Specific tenders may require additional certifications, licenses, or compliance documents as mentioned in the tender notice.

 Join thousands of businesses discovering high-value government procurement opportunities.